smnookin/smnookin.github.io/_posts/2014-10-26-just-a-humble-virtual-assistant.md

 > "Good night?
 But it's 6:03AM!"
 > "…Thank you for that.
 I really, _really_ needed to be reminded of that."

-But overall, it's amusing to probe whatever conversational side Siri may have.
+But it's still amusing to probe whatever conversational side Siri may have.